dslm4515/Musl-LFS/README.md

 Layout

 <ul>
   <li>build-scripts - Build scripts to use when building the final system with the toolchain (/tools) that was cross-compiled with the small cross-toolchain (/cross-tools)</li>
   <li>extra - Scripts to mount, chroot, and umount a MLFS build.
 Also includes some build instructions for some BLFS packages... mostly to get Xorg setup.</li>
   <li>files - Files that will be needed during the build</li>
   <li>patches - All patches used to patch sources to work/recognize Musl C Library</li>
   <li>plain-text - Build instructions to build a LFS installation that uses Musl instead of Glibc and Runit instead of SysVint.
 Instructions differ slightly for i686 and x86_64.</li>
+  <li>sources - Modified or hard to find/download sources</li>
 </ul>